On This Page

 to derive his system of personality, but never actually did.
 Instead, it looks like Yeats stopped at the language barrier and depended on others to digest source material.
 Thus it seems Yeats' system is based on his understanding of his aquaintances' translations/interpretations to him.

 In a similar situation, James Joyce actually learned the languages of original cabbalistic texts.
 Joyce's written works after his cabbala are, linguistically, remarkably different than before.
-At least a great change in Joyce's writing is approximately close enough to his own language study, learning to read Hebrew and Aramaic, to speculate that the material in original languages added to his reading, influenced him toward the subjective shorthand he adopted in his writing style.
-Joyce became the adopted "bohemian" or son-in-law mentioned in my comments and reveiews of Sir Walter Scott and Robert Louis Stevenson/
+At least a great change in Joyce's writing is approximately close enough to his own show more language study, learning to read Hebrew and Aramaic, to speculate that the material in original languages added to his reading, influenced him toward the subjective shorthand he adopted in his writing style.
+Joyce became the adopted "bohemian" or son-in-law mentioned in my comments and reveiews of Sir Walter Scott and Robert Louis Stevenson/ show less

-Belongs to Series
+Series

 Belongs to Publisher Series